freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 value: 0
 ---
 <!--
-Backstory of a target audience everyman in second person (possibly your friend) and timeline of what is to happen from that point of view, sent in the newsletter.
+Backstory of a target audience everyman in second person (possibly your friend)
+and timeline of what is to happen from their point of view, sent in the newsletter.
 Own backlog on the site as interview with <i>deterministic</i> AI.

 STT ? radio show with Gemma
-appoint the dybbuk for the newsletter ?
 -->

 <!-- This [(is)] an (example) [sentence]. -->